zainab-a8/urban-lamp/README.md

 **Prioritize legibility over dogmatism.** That said, consistency is nice, so here's a short list of what I've been doing.

-- Try very hard to stay under 100 characters per line.
-Try less hard to stay under 80.
+- 100 characters per line; 80 if you can.
-- Indent 4 spaces, (exception: 8 spaces for the second line of variable assignments that have to wrap)
+- Indent 4 spaces normally; 8 spaces if a variable assignment needs to wrap.
-- constants are `ALL_CAPS`, functions, vals, and short-lived vars are `camelCase`, persistent vars are `mCamelCase`.
+- Constants use `ALL_CAPS`, persistent vars use `mCamelCase`, everything else uses `camelCase`.
 - Form suggests function: Group and align similar actions, and *don't* do that for dissimmilar ones, even if you could.
-- Good code is (mostly) self-documenting.
-If you're commenting frequently, consider:
+- Good comments explain *why* something is done; if you find yourself describing *what* the code does, consider:
     - Refactoring into smaller functions with descriptive names
     - Converting comments to logs.
-Code confusing enough to require comments will probably require good logs to debug, and debug output that includes variable contents forces you to keep it up to date.
+Code that requires comments probably also requires good logs to debug.
 - Always use brackets with `if`, with one exception: one-liners with an `else` branch (`x = if (p) q else r`)
     - note: I (@smichel17) used to prefer omitting parenthesis from one-liners; some code still uses that style.